acse-2020/introduction/_sources/software/intro.md

 Windows users are recommended to [install Docker using the WSL2 backend](https://docs.docker.com/docker-for-windows/wsl/), noting the prerequisites detailed on that page (Windows10 19.03 or later, WSL2 , linux kernel upgrade applied).

 If virtualization has been disabled in your computer's BIOS, you may need to [re-enable it](https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html).
 This may require rebooting your computer.

-## Git (on Windows)

-Git is a version control software that will be widely used throughout the course.
-The windows version can be downloaded and installed from [here](https://git-scm.com/download/win).
-If asked for a default text editor and you know none of the options, choose `nano`.
-Mac OS and Linux machines will typically have `git` preinstalled.
+If you are running on a cloud system which is itself virtualised, make sure you are using an instance with 'nested virtualisation' enabled.

 ## SSH (on Windows)